Say Nothing (book)

 Say Nothing: A True Story of Murder and Memory in Northern Ireland is a 2018 book by writer and journalist Patrick Radden Keefe.
 It focuses on the Troubles in Northern Ireland.
 It spent six weeks on The New York Times Best Seller list and received widespread critical acclaim.
+It was adapted into a 2024 limited series for Hulu and Disney+.

 Summary

-Say Nothing focuses on The Troubles in Northern Ireland, beginning with the 1972 abduction and murder of Jean McConville.
-Keefe began researching and writing the book after reading the obituary for Dolours Price in 2013.
+Say Nothings subject is The Troubles in Northern Ireland, with the 1972 abduction and murder of Jean McConville as a central focus.
+The book describes the lives of Dolours Price, Marian Price, Brendan Hughes, Gerry Adams, and Jean McConville's children.
+Through these figures, it offers a history of the Troubles as a whole: the civil rights movement and the turn to violence at the end of the 1960s, the Provisional IRA's bombing campaign, the 1981 hunger strike, the peace process and the opposition it faced within the republican movement, and the post-conflict struggle to understand crimes like McConville's murder.
+The book also details the efforts of the Belfast Project to research and investigate the events of the conflict, which was led by Anthony McIntyre, Ed Moloney, and Robert Keating O'Neill at Boston College.
+Keefe began researching and writing the book after reading an obituary of Dolours Price in 2013.

 Title

 The book's title is taken from the poem "Whatever You Say, Say Nothing" by Irish Nobel laureate Seamus Heaney from his collection North (1975).